aduffy70/LabNotes/_posts/2019/2019-07-17-Installing-Ubuntu-19.04-on-2012-macbookpro.md

 # Then reboot and things should just work.
 ~~~
   * Joined DukeBlue and Eduroam following the manual setup instructions on the Duke IT website.
-  * Made minimal appearance/settings tweaks--I'm trying to go with the defaults where possible but I can't do natural scrolling!
-Also, changing the audio output settings to surround sound turns off the red light in the headphone jack.
+  * Made minimal appearance/settings tweaks--I'm trying to go with the defaults where possible:
+    * I just can't do natural scrolling.
+It isn't natural.
+    * Changing the audio output settings to surround sound turns off the red light in the headphone jack.
+    * Changing terminal scheme to Tango Dark gets rid of the horrible purple background.
+    * Set Nautilus to default to list view.
   * Installed with apt:
     * synaptic
     * screen